EdgeApp/edge-docs/source/includes/_edgeProvider.md

 ```
 #### Conversion Tracking

-All conversions from Crypto to Fiat are tracked generically.
-However we need to keep track of purchases of crypto from fiat.
-Upon completion of a transaction please call the conversion endpoing
+All conversions from Crypto to Fiat are tracked using the `orderId` provided when calling `requestSpend` or `requestSpendUri`.
+However, to track purchases of crypto from fiat, please call the conversion endpoint
 ```javascript
 window.edgeProvider.trackConversion({currencyCode: 'iso:USD', exchangeAmount: 100, orderId: 'cWmFSzYKfRMGrN'}) // 100 USD
 ```